 Section 1: Intro to Animals – Fish & Amphibians

 Vertebrates are chordates characterized by the presence of a backbone composed of a series of bones called vertebrae.
 The vertebrate skeleton is an internal skeleton or endoskeleton.
 It supports the body, protects organs, and gives muscles a place to attach.
-Fish, amphibians, reptiles, birds, and mammals are all different types of vertebrates with unique characteristics.
+Fish, amphibians, reptiles, birds, and mammals are different types of vertebrates with unique characteristics.

 Amazingly diverse, fish are also distinguished by the presence of scales and fins and the ability to obtain oxygen through their gills.
 Almost all fish reproduce by sexual reproduction, which is the joining of a sperm cell in the male and an egg in the female.
 Fertilization is external in fish.
 Males and females of a species will come together in large groups to release their eggs and sperm in the water.
 This is called spawning.
-This increases fertilization and the chance of an embryo to survive.
+This increases fertilization and the chance of an embryo surviving.